Azure/Industrial-IoT/docs/industrial_iot_deployment.md

     * [Install applications with Helm in Azure Kubernetes Service (AKS)](https://docs.microsoft.com/azure/aks/kubernetes-helm)

 5. Create NGINX Ingress controller.
-Please follow the steps in the tutorial bellow but with changes listed under it:
+Please follow the steps in the tutorial below but with changes listed under it:

     [Create an HTTPS ingress controller and use your own TLS certificates on Azure Kubernetes Service (AKS)](https://docs.microsoft.com/azure/aks/ingress-own-tls)